 These types of motorways retain a permanent, traditional hard shoulder that drivers only have the right to use in an emergency.
 What makes them 'smart' is that they are able to utilise cameras to adapt speed limits according to what's happening on the road ahead.
 In normal circumstances, the national speed limit applies—but where you see a different speed shown on an overhead gantry, this is the legal limit to follow.

 Sections of the M1, M6 and M42 are among those roads designated Dynamic motorways.
-Just like Controlled motorways, they allow for variable speed limits—but in addition, there is the option to use the hard shoulder as a normal lane when signs advise that it is open.
+Just like Controlled motorways, they allow for variable speed limits—but in addition, there is the option to use the hard shoulder as a normal lane when the smart motorway gantry signs advise that it is open.
 The idea is to alleviate a build-up of heavy traffic at busy times.
 A red 'X' on the gantry above the lane indicates that it remains a hard shoulder, which means it cannot be used except for emergencies.

 All-Lane Running motorways are the most controversial of the three types of smart motorway.
 They go one even further than Dynamic highways, by getting rid of the hard shoulder completely—apart from when there is an incident that requires it.
 Drivers are free to make use of the hard shoulder at all other times, and where possible should only stop in one of the emergency refuge areas that are dotted at intervals along the roadside.